-Two weeks ago, a federally funded drug task force called WestNet seized 200 signatures in support of placing marijuana legalization on the November ballot in Washington State while conducting a raid on a medical marijuana dispensary.
+Two weeks ago, a federally funded drug task force called WestNet seized 200 signatures in support of placing marijuana legalization on the November ballot in Washington State while conducting a raid on a legal medical marijuana dispensary.

 Early in the morning, drug agents entered the home of the family that owns a medical marijuana dispensary known as the North End Club 420 in Tacoma.
 Once inside, agents inexplicably wreaked havoc on the family (emphasis mine):